-Paul McGinlay is in his 27th season as head coach of the Trinity Tigers men’s soccer team.
+Paul McGinlay is in his 29th season as the head coach of the Trinity Tigers men’s soccer team.

-Coach McGinlay led the Tigers to the 2003 NCAA Division III National Championship with a flawless 24-0-0 record.
-The feat marked the first NCAA Championship - for any division - for a soccer team in the state of Texas.
-That 2003 team was inducted into the Trinity University Athletic Hall of Fame in October 2013.
-Trinity was also national runner-up in 2007.
+He guided the Tigers to the 2003 NCAA Division III National Championship, as Trinity finished the season with a perfect 24-0-0 record.
+It marked the first NCAA Soccer Championship - for any division - in the state of Texas.
+The championship team was inducted into the Trinity University Athletic Hall of Fame Class of 2013.
+Coach McGinlay’s 2007 squad was the national runner-up.

 The Tigers have entered the postseason as the top-ranked team in the nation seven times.
-Trinity has advanced to the NCAA semifinals three times and to the quarterfinals on 10 occasions, including the 2015 season.
+Trinity has advanced to the NCAA Semifinals three times and to the Quarterfinals on 10 occasions.

-Thirty-one players have earned All-America kudos during Coach McGinlay’s tenure.
-Seven players have received Academic All-America honors, along with two NCAA Postgraduate Scholarship accolades.
-Twenty-five Tigers have been named either SCAC Player of the Year, Offensive or Defensive Player of the Year, or Newcomer of the Year.
+Thirty-four players have earned All-America honors during Coach McGinlay’s tenure.
+Seven players have received Academic All-America kudos, and three have garnered NCAA Postgraduate Scholarships.
+Thirty Tigers have been elected either SCAC Player of the Year, Offensive or Defensive Player of the Year, or Newcomer of the Year.

-Josh Smith was selected as the NSCAA Division III National Player of the Year in 2003 and went on to a pro career.
-He will be inducted into the Trinity Athletic Hall of Fame in October 2017.
-Former Tiger women’s soccer Coach Lance Key played for the Colorado Rapids of Major League Soccer.
-He was inducted to the Trinity Athletic Hall of Fame in 2015, along with former All-America teammate Scott Mury.
-Two former players, Matt Cardone and Victor Araujo, are members of the United Soccer League franchise team San Antonio FC.
+Josh Smith ‘04 was selected as the NSCAA Division III National Player of the Year in 2003 and went on to a professional career.
+Former Tiger women’s soccer coach and All-American Lance Key ‘00 played for the Colorado Rapids of Major League Soccer, while All-America goalkeeper Matt Cardone ‘15 is a member of the United Soccer League franchise team San Antonio FC.

-Trinity’s soccer field was renovated and renamed the Paul McGinlay Soccer Field in Coach McGinlay’s honor.
-A dedication ceremony was held in September 2011.
-The playing surface was enhanced with new turf and the grandstands were expanded to accommodate 1,500 fans.
-The Isom Memorial was named after the late Tiger men’s standout, Timothy (Tito) Isom, who graduated in 1998.
-The 14-foot red-brick facility is used for announcing, scorekeeping, video recording, and live streaming of Trinity men’s and women’s soccer games.
-Covered bench areas are also located in the facility.
+Trinity’s soccer field was renovated and renamed the Paul McGinlay Soccer Field with the dedication in September 2011.
+The playing surface was enhanced with new turf, and the spectator area was expanded to accommodate 1,500 fans.
+The Isom Memorial was named after the late Tiger men’s standout, Timothy “Tito” Isom ‘98.
+The 14-foot red-brick facility is used for game administration, announcing, scorekeeping, video recording, and live streaming by the Tiger Network.

 Prior to joining the Trinity staff, Coach McGinlay was an assistant men’s soccer coach at the College of Wooster (OH).
-He holds a United States Soccer Federation “A” License and an Advanced Diploma from the NSCAA.
+He holds a United States Soccer Federation “A” License, and an Advanced Diploma from United Soccer Coaches.

-A native of Corby, England, Coach McGinlay is married to a 1992 Trinity graduate, the former Whitney Newman.
-The couple has a daughter and son, Claire and Dylan, respectively.
+A native of Corby, England, Coach McGinlay earned a degree from the University of London in 1984 in English literature.
+He is married to the former Whitney Newman, a 1992 Trinity graduate.
+The couple has a daughter, Claire, and a son, Dylan.